 Keep the subject matter light and humorous.
 The less pressure your team members feel to perform in any particular manner, the more likely they are to engage.
 And remember that each person functions at a different comfort level when it comes to social interaction, even on a remote basis.
 Making the event stress-free will help everyone feel at ease and encourage willing participation.

 Set an example by encouraging open chat and daily communication among members, even if their work doesn’t overlap with yours.
 Daily check-ins are also important to make sure everyone feels included and seen.
 And when it’s time for team building, consider asking the team what activities they prefer; you can propose options and take a vote, or allow a different team member to select and lead the activity each time to make sure everyone feels invested in the fun.

-Online team building activities are a great way to accomplish this.
+Online team building activities and online team building games are a great way to accomplish this.
 The group can have a blast in a cooking class, learn to make craft cocktails together in a mixology class or even indulge in a virtual wine tasting.
 These fun activities can help colleagues built rapport and camaraderie even from behind a screen.

 What makes virtual team building work?

 Inclusion, interaction and activities that promote open communication provide the best approaches to ensure your virtual team remains connected and becomes more cohesive, even in a remote working situation.
-A weekly or bi-weekly event can be a great way to keep the team enthusiastic and engaged.
+A weekly virtual group game can be a great way to keep the team enthusiastic and engaged.